-The Reciprocal Exchange component provides Americans with the opportunity to travel to Africa to build upon strategic partnerships and professional connections developed during the Mandela Washington Fellowship in the United States.
-The Reciprocal Exchange component provides opportunities for American professionals to travel to sub-Saharan African countries to continue collaborative work with Mandela Washington Fellowship Alumni on the continent.
+The Reciprocal Exchange component provides Americans with the opportunity to build upon strategic partnerships and professional connections developed during the Mandela Washington Fellowship in the United States by traveling to sub-Saharan Africa to continue collaborative work with Fellowship Alumni.
 Since 2015, Americans from 35 states and the District of Columbia have traveled to 41 countries in Africa for 209 Reciprocal Exchange projects.

 Having the chance to participate in the Mandela Washington Fellowship Reciprocal Exchange [component] was a life-changing experience for me.
 This project challenged me to be innovative and take initiative in developing new skills that can have a positive impact on a global community.”2017 Reciprocal Exchange Awardee Tanikka Mitchell, Northwestern University, after collaborating with 2016 Fellow Nkechi Udegboka in Nigeria